mianmaki/Arduino-sound-tracking-turret/README.md

 Due to the oscillatory nature of sound, the analog output returns an AC signal.
 This means that when sound is detected, we measure both lower and higher values compared to ambient conditions.
 If the hardware only checks for, for example, a low enough value, depending on how the sound's waveform hits the sensor, it may go high before going lower and finally triggering the digital pin to go HIGH, causing a delay.

-### Measuring intensity accurately
+### Measuring intensity accurately & Echoes

 Due to the oscillating analog output, we can't just reliably measure one peak value.
 It would theoretically work, but capturing the exact moment it reaches the peak value is not reliable.
-Instead, we collect multiple samples over a short period of time and analyze the deviations from ambient readings statistically.
+Instead, we collect multiple samples over a short period of time and analyze the samples statistically.
+However, it's hard to know exactly how many samples you should collect, since as the measurement duration increases, more echoes bouncing off the walls will have reached the sensors and skewed the measurements, but we also need enough samples to have an accurate measurement.

-### Echoes

-The model assumes that all the sound hitting each sensor is only the sound coming directly from the source.
-In reality, reflections off the walls will skew the measurements.
-To mitigate this, we need to collect samples from a short enough period of time, so that most reflections won't have reached the sensors yet.
-However, it's hard to clearly see the exact time when reflections start taking over from a graph.

 ### 3D Geometry